 Please note that all of these are final releases: there will be no security updates to follow.
 Be careful when downloading Office files from the interweb.

-At the time of writing, the current crop of obsolete Macs are those that can only run Catalina.
+At the time of writing, the current crop of obsolete Macs are those that can only run Big Sur (macOS 11).
 These are machines that are around 10 years old, but are completely useable for applications like Office.
-The last Office version that Catalina can run is 16.66.
-At the History page, look for the Installer dated October 11, 2022.
-Download and run the installer.
-Then, in an Office program, choose Help>Check for Updates to get the final 16.66.1 version.
+The last Office version that Big Sur can run is 16.77.
+At the History page, look for the Office Suite Installer, with or without Teams, dated September 12, 2023.
+Do not download the updaters for individual programs!
+Download the Office Suite installer!

 Catalina was the first OS to require 64-bit software.
 This requirement made Office 2011 obsolete, since it’s 32-bit.
 But Office 2011 is still a useful edition in macOS.
 It can still do things that were permanently removed from later versions of Office.
 So you might want to stick with Mojave and install the newer Office that goes with it.
 (There’s no problem in having Office 2011 and a later version installed on the same computer.)
 In this scenario, download and install the 16.54 version dated October 12, 2021.